Applicants typically have many questions regarding law school. We have assembled a series of questions to assist you

 The LSAT is offered four (4) times a year: June, October, December, and February.
 Your score is active for five years with LSAC.

-Additionally, the last test we will accept during an admission cycle is the February test of the same year for which you are applying (i.e. if you are applying for Fall 2014, the last score we will accept is February 2014).
-For the full-time day JD applicants, we caution that by the time we receive February scores, a large number of offers may have been made; therefore, it can be more competitive for the remaining seats.
+Additionally, the last test we will accept during an admission cycle is the February test of the same year for which you are applying (i.e. if you are applying for Fall 2016, the last score we will accept is February 2016).
+We caution Entering Full-time JD Students that by the time we receive February scores, a large number of offers may have been made; therefore, it can be more competitive for the remaining seats.

 Individual scores as well as the average are considered during the application review process.
 The ABA requires that law schools submit the highest score for reporting purposes.